-But he didn’t.
 After ten minutes, Phillips checked his scanner.
 The blue lines were normal again; the alert light was off.
-He began moving back toward the stool, then eased up on it.
+He moved back toward the stool, then eased up on it.
 The blue light was gone.

 Phillips cursed under his breath.
 “Mine too,” he answered.
 “We better go in.”

 They didn’t rush; they could sense there was no need for SWAT team heroics.
-And inside the scene in the office was almost identical to the night before.
-The files unlocked, a drawer open, papers on the desk.
+Inside, the scene was almost identical to the night before.
+The office files unlocked, a drawer open, papers on the desk.